PROFILE

 Two-way trade between North and South Korea,

-legalized in 1988, had risen to $697 million by
+legalized in 1988, had risen to more than $1.8

-part of inter-Korean cooperative projects.
+of inter-Korean cooperation projects.
+Although

 Since the June 2000 North-South summit, North